nilsbunger/parcel-browser/README.md

 You'll need a local DB or access to a cloud DB to run the service.
 A local DB is best for dev, because the latencies from app server to DB make things very slow.
 It's easy to switch between them, so you might as well set up one locally.

-1. `brew install postgres`
+* `brew install postgresql@14`

-2. `brew install postgis` - PostgreSQL extension for geometry types and geospatial functions.
+* `brew install postgis` - PostgreSQL extension for geometry types and geospatial functions.
 Installs it with the protobuf support compiled in.

+* `brew pin postgresql@14 postgis ` - pin packages so they don't get upgraded

-3. `brew services start postgres` -- Run the Postgres server as a service in the background
+* `brew services start postgres` -- Run the Postgres server as a service in the background

-4. `createdb geodjango` -- postgres command to create the database
+* `createdb geodjango` -- postgres command to create the database

-5. `./manage.py migrate` -- apply django migrations to the local DB
+* `./manage.py migrate` -- apply django migrations to the local DB

-6. `./manage.py createsuperuser` -- give yourself a superadmin account on django
+* `./manage.py createsuperuser` -- give yourself a superadmin account on django

 The above is mostly a one-time setup.